 I have considered creating a website several times but was stumped by my lack of know-how.
 Now I’ve got the time to do it and I have a topic I’m passionate about.
 It was by a lucky strike of fortune that I found the right people to show me how to do it right way!
-And two years down the road with SBI, I am more than happy I chose them to guide me.
+And six years down the road with SBI, I am more than happy I chose them to guide me.

 If you're interested you can click here to find out about me on my personal journey with SBI and how to do it for yourself!
 Alternately, click on the banner above!

 10 years down the road, I'm so glad we decided to leave the rat race of the corporate world in exchange for a much simpler life.
 It may not suit everyone, but it's worked perfectly for us.
 We can explore the beauty of this Garden Route wonderland at leisure and pursue a number of interests there was no time for when we were working.
 We're also still young and healthy enough to actively engage in our interests.